ranyhat/GP-Resources/README.md

 > ATHENA h**AT**e speec**H** d**E**tectio**N** **A**PI

-A collection of Resources which may be helpful in our Graduation Project.
+A Collection of Resources which may be helpful in our Graduation Project.

 ---